farukbeygo/personal_website/README.md

 The website includes the following features:

 * A responsive design that adapts to different screen sizes
-* A navigation menu with links to different sections of the website
 * An about section with a brief description of myself
 * A portfolio section with a list of my projects
 * A contact form that allows visitors to send me messages